spiffe/tornjak/docs/auth/keycloak/keycloak-upstream-IAMs-conf.md

 > [!IMPORTANT] Make sure you assign appropraite roles within keycloak for your user, or the roles are mapped correctly between google and keycloak.
 ![Google Keycloak](diagrams/google-keycloak.png)

+## Setup Openshift as an Upstream Identity Provider
+If you don't have an Openshift account, follow the instrctions below to create one.

+****DOCUMENTATION FOR OPENSHIFT TO BE ADDED!!!****
 > [!TIP] To make an upstream identity provider default: in another words for keycloak to directly redirect to the choosen identity provider, instead of showing the default keycloak login page follow the following steps below:
 - Click on `Authentication` on the left handside menu
 - Choose the `browser` flow